jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-10-24-beam-examples-7/index.md

 ## Beam Pipeline

 We develop an Apache Beam pipeline that separates droppable elements from the rest of the data.
 Droppable elements are those that come later when the watermark passes the window max timestamp plus allowed lateness.
 Using a timer in a *Stateful* DoFn, droppable data is separated from normal data and dispatched into a side output rather than being discarded silently, which is the default behaviour.
-Note that the pipeline works in a situation where droppable elements do not appear often, and thus the chance that a droppable element is delivered as the first element in a particular window is low.
+Note that this pipeline works in a situation where droppable elements do not appear often, and thus the chance that a droppable element is delivered as the first element in a particular window is low.

 ![](droppable.png#center)

 ### Shared Source

 We have multiple pipelines that read text messages from an input Kafka topic and write outputs to an output topic.
 Therefore, the data source and sink transforms are refactored into a utility module as shown below.
 Note that, the Kafka read and write transforms have an argument called `deprecated_read`, which forces to use the legacy read when it is set to *True*.
 We will use the legacy read in this post to prevent a problem that is described in this [GitHub issue](https://github.com/apache/beam/issues/20979).
 Note further that, by default, *timestamp policy* of the Kafak read transform is configured to use processing timestamp (wall clock), and it is not possible to simulate late data.
-We change it to use message creation time (`create_time_policy`) so that both the timestamp of elements and watermark propagation are based on Kafka message (creation) timestamp.
+We change it to use message creation time (`create_time_policy`) instead so that both the timestamp of elements and watermark propagation are based on Kafka message (creation) timestamp.

 ```python